Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

 Ultrasonic sensor wire placements are different on the M4, you use pins like D2 and D3 as shown in the code.
+[Link to help with how to use simpleio](https://docs.circuitpython.org/projects/simpleio/en/latest/api.html)

 # AdvancedCAD